Translational Research Grants Scheme

 Will access to a health economist be available as part of the scheme?

 No, the NSW Ministry of Health will not make a health economist available as part of the scheme.
-However, as part of stage two of the application process, applicants will be advised on how to access specialist skill sets they have not included in their Expression of Interest as required.

 Useful resources from previous TRGS rounds